A CRM system is central to your organisation’s operations. Or at least it should be...

 If It’s Not Making The Job Easier

-One of the most obvious signs it’s time for a better CRM system is simply that your users have stopped using your existing system.
+One of the most obvious signs it’s time to change CRM system is simply that your users have stopped using your existing system.
 This is typically the sign that it’s not working for them and the way they need it to.

 Often it will start with what appears to be corner-cutting: certain tasks aren’t completed fully or fields left empty.
 This can be down to the attitude of the individual user, but if you’re seeing it across an entire team – or wider - then there’s cause for concern.